• Home

 So how did it fare?

-I had a go at the falafel recipe (listed here on their website).
+I had a go at the falafel recipe.
 It was quick to make, had a lovely flavour and a similar texture to the traditional chickpea version, though the recipe needed a bit more liquid.
 I’m interested to see how they’ll go in sweet foods though with their mild flavour, I’d imagine the only discernible difference would be texture.
 You could probably overcome the slightly coarser texture by processing it into a finer powder first, and then simply substituting for some of the flour.

 Lupin Falafel Collage